 One of the most common concerns after a divorce is when child support payments will end.
 Some people are worried about life changes that have made child support payments or spousal support an impossibility to maintain as designated in the original divorce decree.
-This can be addressed through a request for modification.
-In other cases, parents can be concerned about the fact that they never discussed an “end” to child support payments.
-As the child grows older, they begin to wonder…is there an age limit on Arizona child support payments?
+Request for modification changes child support.
+In other cases, parents may not have discussed an “end” to child support payments.
+Some people ask whether there is an age limit on child support?
 Does the order to pay child support eventually expire?
 And, if so, what age is the expiration date?

 Arizona Child Support Age Limit | When Child Support Stops

 In Arizona, a parent’s obligation to pay child support terminates or “expires” on the last day of the month in which the child turns 18 years old unless the child is still in high school.
 If the child is still in high school when they turn 18, the parent’s obligation to pay child support continues until the child graduates from high school or turns 19 years old.
 Exceptions to these guidelines can be made for special needs children who are unable to support themselves due to their disability and who, therefore, need additional time in the home with the financial support of their parents.